gioblu/PJON/src/strategies/ThroughLoRa/README.md

 - `NSS`, `NRESET`, and `DIO0` pins can be changed by using `PJON.strategy.setPins(ss, reset, dio0)`.
 - `DIO0` pin is optional, it is only needed for receive callback mode.
 If `DIO0` pin is used, it **must** be interrupt capable via [`attachInterrupt(...)`](https://www.arduino.cc/en/Reference/AttachInterrupt).
+- Some boards support custom pins for `SCK`, `MISO` and `MOSI` (ESP32 series for example).
+These can be set using `SPI.begin(sck, miso, mosi)` before calling `PJON.strategy.setFrequency(frequency)`.

 ### Usage Example
 Here are listed basic examples of a transmitter and receiver code.
 After you include the necessary code to initialize the Lora module you can use the normal PJON functions to handle data communication.

-Keep in mind that to use the LoRa startegy you must download the [Arduino LoRa library](https://github.com/sandeepmistry/arduino-LoRa).
+Keep in mind that to use the LoRa strategy you must download the [Arduino LoRa library](https://github.com/sandeepmistry/arduino-LoRa).

 More examples can be found in https://github.com/gioblu/PJON/tree/master/examples/ARDUINO/Local/ThroughLoRa